Bounded Graph Clustering with Graph Neural Networks: Appendix

 Density is a measure of how close a network is to being fully connected.
 It is defined as:

-where the numerator is the number of edges in the network and the denominator is the total possible edges in a fully-connected network (with no self-loops).
+where the numerator is the number of edges in the network, and the denominator is the total possible edges in a fully-connected network (with no self-loops).

-Moreover, we provide additional statistics in table~\ref{tab:syn_stats_additional} and \ref{tab:cluster_sizes} related to the synthetic networks, namely: the average node degree, community sizes, the $p_{in}$ and $p_{out}$ values used to generate the synthetic networks as well as the ground truth modularity.
+Moreover, we provide additional statistics in table~\ref{tab:syn_stats_additional} and \ref{tab:cluster_sizes} related to the synthetic networks, namely: the average node degree, community sizes, the $p_{in}$ and $p_{out}$ values used to generate the synthetic networks, as well as the ground-truth modularity.
 The average node degree is defined as:

-The $p_{in}$ and $p_{out}$ from table~\ref{tab:syn_stats_additional} and the cluster sizes from table~\ref{tab:cluster_sizes} can be used to reproduce the synthetic networks using the python package \textit{PyTorch Geometric} version 2.5.2 \cite{Fey/etal/2025}.
+The $p_{in}$ and $p_{out}$ from table~\ref{tab:syn_stats_additional} and the cluster sizes from table~\ref{tab:cluster_sizes} can be used to reproduce the synthetic networks using the Python package \textit{PyTorch Geometric} version 2.5.2 \cite{Fey/etal/2025}.